-Interaction Engineering is a university-level course given by Prof. Dr. Michael Kipp at Augsburg Technical University of Applied Sciences (TH Augsburg), Germany.
+Interaction Engineering is a university-level course by Prof. Dr. Michael Kipp at TH Augsburg, Germany.
 It takes place every winter semester and is open to students from IN (Bachelor Computer Science), MIN (Master Computer Science), IMS (Master Interactive Media Systems) and MAPR (Master of Applied Research).
 It consists of weekly sessions of 4 units (4 SWS).
+The outcome of the course is a running interactive prototype: See previous course outcomes for reference.

 The course language is English.